-Note: The video above shows 'Rolling Spread' on the trading platform.
-This has now changed to 'DFT' (Daily Funded Trade).
+Note: The video above shows 'rolling spread' on the trading platform.
+This has now changed to 'DFT' (daily funded trade).
 However, this does not affect how you use the trading platform when spread betting.
-To find out how a DFT works, please view our What is Spread Betting page.
+To find out how a DFT works, please view our page.

-Let's look at what would have happened had the UK 100 fallen.
+Let's look at what would have happened if the UK 100 had fallen.

-Deciding to take your loss, you now close your trade by selling your stake back at our new sell price of 4950.
-This represents a 51-point loss in your trade which, when multiplied by your £10 stake, nets your a £510 loss.
+Deciding to take your loss, you now close your trade by selling your stake back at our new sell price of 6450.
+This represents a 51-point loss in your trade which, when multiplied by your £10 stake, leaves you with a £510 loss.

 See detailed examples of how to spread bet indices, shares or currencies with City Index or see our Spread Betting Video Tutorial above.
 You can also view our example graphic below.